WEN vs AIVOLT

 Is AIVOLT a reliable generator brand?

-Based on the available data, AIVOLT holds a Tier F reliability rating with a score of 38 out of 100.
+Based on available data, AIVOLT holds a Tier F reliability rating with a score of 38 out of 100.
 This is the lowest reliability tier and suggests potential concerns about long-term dependability.
-Buyers should factor this into their purchasing decision.
+WEN, by comparison, earns a Tier C rating at 60 out of 100.

-Why does AIVOLT score higher than WEN in practical features?
+Why does AIVOLT score higher than WEN in the practical category?

-AIVOLT averages 6.2 in practical features compared to WEN's 5.2.
-While the specific reasons are not detailed in the scoring data, this category typically reflects usability factors such as portability, controls, and included features that affect day-to-day operation.
+AIVOLT averages 6.3 in practical scoring compared to WEN's 5.4.
+While the specific reasons are not detailed in the data, this suggests AIVOLT's small lineup may include design choices or operational features that perform well in everyday use scenarios.

 Does AIVOLT offer enough models to compete with WEN?